Replace YOUR_API_TOKEN_HERE with your actual token from VTT QX.

 1. Setting Up the VTT Backend

 function connects Qrisp to VTT’s quantum computers through the VTT QX platform.
-It requires:
+It requires the following arguments:

 api_token

-: Your personal access token from your VTT QX project.device_instance
+: Your personal access token from your VTT QX project.server_url

 orq50